evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 The VinFast VF8 Eco lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 3 modes:

-- Eco Mode: Efficent throttle.
-- Normal Mode: Balanced throttle.
-- Sport Mode: Dynamic throttle.
+- Eco Mode: Efficent throttle. - Normal Mode: Balanced throttle. - Sport Mode: Dynamic throttle.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The VinFast VF8 Eco is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 375 mm, while the rear discs are 341 mm.

 ### Regenerative Braking